dustinsand/hex-arch-kotlin-spring-boot/README.md

 # Package Structure
 ## core
 ### application
+Orchestrates the work in the domain model and used by the ports.

 Example role of an Application Service to fulfill a use case:

 1. use a gateway to find one or several entities